wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Method `handleInv()` is different from the one in the L1 cache, mainly because of the needs to recursively invalidate upper level cache's copies.
 This method only handles shared, non-exclusive states.
 The order between the event and a concurrent, ongoing event depends on the exact operation.
-The general rule is that, if the concurrent operation also involves invalidating sharers, then the `Inv` event is ordered after it, since otherwise there will be two concurrent invalidation transactions.
+The general rule is that, if the concurrent operation also involves invalidating sharers, then the `Inv` event is ordered after the invalidation, but before the event that initiated it, since otherwise there will be two concurrent invalidation transactions.
 In the rest of the cases, the `Inv` is ordered before the current event, and will initiate an invalidation transaction, if one is needed.

 The method uses three variables to control the execution flow.
 Local variable `handle` is a flag to indicate whether invalidations are issued in the current cycle, or invalidation should be postponed or not issued.
-This flag essentially orders the event before concurrent events, if it is set `true`, and after if set to `false`.
 Local variable `state1` and `state2` are the two states to transit to, respectively, for the case where invalidation should be issued, and the case where invalidation is not needed.

+The method begins with a switch block.
+State `S`, `S_B` and `SM` blocks are essentially still in `S` state, and there is no ongoing invalidation transaction.
+The `Inv` request can hence be ordered before the concurrent flush line or upgrade.
+If invalidations are needed (which is checked after the switch block, for code simplicity), then they will transit to `S_Inv`, `SB_Inv`, and `SM_Inv`, respectively.
+Otherwise, the state will be `I`, `I`, and `IM`, respectively (note that `S_B` can also transit to `I_B`, which does not affect correctness).
+Flag `handle` is also set to `true`, indicating that the event is potentially ordered before the concurrent event.